MtnBiker/historical-streets-la/README.md

     * Can localhost and Heroku databases be synced?
 Nice if I could work on localhost.
     * Acknowledgements page TBD, linked to [acknowledgements at Croatian Run Restaurants in Los Angeles 1880&ndash;1930](https://secure-shore-68966.herokuapp.com) and notes on home page cover the basics
     - Transparency (opacity) slider.
 Or something to allow quickly going back and forth between current and historic map
+    - Add city, so cities beyond the boundaries of the City of Los Angeles can be included.
+No rules, but keeping it within the county makes some sense.

 ### Bigger plans
 - An overview map showing all the changed streets.